How to Make a Bank Transfer in Sage 100

 Transfer Funds to Bank Code:

-Enter the code for the bank that will receive the funds.
+Enter the code for the default bank account that will receive the funds.

 Select “OK” to accept the formatting selections.
 This will return you to the Transaction Journal Entry screen, tab “1.
 Header” (Image 1).